Meghana0610/sales-data-analysis/README.md

 Conclusion

 The South region experienced a notable sales decline in 2016 despite only a small reduction in order volume.
 The analysis indicates that lower sales values per order, particularly within the Technology category and the Machines subcategory, were major contributors to the downturn.
-The Machines subcategory alone showed a 55% decrease in sales, making it a key area for further business investigation.This decline may be driven by a shift toward lower-value purchases, lower orders in south region impacting overall revenue growth.
+The Machines subcategory alone showed a 55% decrease in sales, making it a key area for further business investigation.
+This decline may be driven by a shift toward lower-value purchases, lower orders in south region impacting overall revenue growth.

 Author